Home Visitor Early Head Start South Bay

 Children Services – Head Start – Childcare | South Bay, CA | Full Time

-Through our Head Start and Early Head Start programs, we work with children (ages 2 – 5) and their families to provide the skills, confidence and stable home life necessary for a smooth transition into kindergarten and beyond.
-Head Start positions are generally Monday through Friday, 7:45 am to 4:15 pm (10-1/2 months per year).
+Through our Head Start and Early Head Start programs, we work with children (infant – 5 year olds) and their families to provide the skills, confidence and stable home life necessary for a smooth transition into kindergarten and beyond.
+The Early Head Start positions are generally Monday through Friday.

 - Identifies, recruits and enrolls families for participation in the Head Start Program

 - Maintains caseload of 10 - 12 families; visits each family home for at least 90 minutes weekly

 - Consults with families and staff to identify the challenges and needs of each family and/or child; explores and suggests possible solutions

 - Works with parents to make weekly activity and home visit plans based on the child's assessment and identified family needs

 - Plans, participates and implements socializations twice a month;

 - Works with parents to establish and attain agreed-upon goals

 - Fosters the view and practice in parents that they are thier child’s first teaher and reinforce this concept with practical suggestions